lisa-gold/lisa-gold/README.md

 Highly motivated and enthusiastic Junior Python-Developer with 4 plus years of experience in finance is seeking an opportunity to contribute in institutions by implementing knowledge and methodologies learnt

-* 🌍  I'm based in Haifa, Israel
+* 🌍  I'm based in Netanya, Israel
 * ✉️  You can contact me at [lisagold9753@gmail.com](mailto:lisagold9753@gmail.com) or <a href="https://t.me/E_Gold" target="_blank">@E_Gold</a>
 * 🧠  I'm learning Python, JavaScript
 * <a href="https://lisa-gold.github.io/cv.github.io/" target="_blank">My CV</a>